American Navy veteran held in Iranian prison since July on unspecified charges: report

 The detention of an American veteran is likely to escalate the hostile relationship between Washington and Tehran, particularly after the Trump administration imposed tough economic sanctions on the regime and ripped the nuclear agreement.

 According to the Times, there are at least three other Americans currently being detained in Iran.
-Two of them are of Iranian descent while the other American citizens has been missing in Iran for over a decade.
+Two of them are of Iranian descent while the other American citizens have been missing in Iran for over a decade.

 SON OF AMERICAN MISSING IN IRAN SINCE 2007 PLEAS FOR HIS RETURN

 White’s mother said her son visited the country “five or six times” to meet his girlfriend.
-She’s unsure of the charges he’s facing.
+She said she does not know the charges he's facing.
 She noted that her son has undergone chemotherapy and radiation treatment for a neck tumor and is suffering from asthma.

 White’s detention was first reported by Iranwire, a news outlet run by Iranian expats.
 They published several Instagram pictures of the veteran together with his girlfriend, whose identity remains unknown.